akshay-rakheja/supernova2022/README.md

 - Make pulses a DIP-20
 - Check for an SDR-ICP price oracle - on the ledger?
 - Add argument builder in Azle (using dfinity/candid?)
-- Add support for day of month recurring events (50%)

 ## To Test